Quiltfolk is a community-supported, print-only quarterly magazine that celebrates the people and the stories behind the stitches.

 Quiltfolk is 100% advertisement-free.

-When we started Quiltfolk, our original vision was to create a completely different sort of quilting magazine: one that told the stories of people and showed as many faces as it did quilt tops.
-We wanted a publication rooted in a kind of reverence for the rich tradition behind quilting, while speaking to the incredible future the craft is busy building—in homes, quilt shops, and guild meetings across the country.
+When we started Quiltfolk, our original vision was to create a completely different sort of quilting magazine: one that told stories about people and showed as many faces as it did quilt tops.
+We wanted a publication rooted in reverence for the rich tradition behind quilting, while speaking to the incredible future the craft is busy building—in homes, quilt shops, and guild meetings across the country.
 We wanted to tell the stories behind the stitches and celebrate the stunning visual nature of quilting itself.
 We wanted to create a keepsake quarterly, one that you could sit with, laugh with, be inspired by, and ultimately tuck away for reading on a rainy day.

 Michael McCormick, Editor In Chief

 Mary Fons, Editorial Director

 Janelle Frazier, Creative Director

 Copy Editor, Jenny Bartoy